Fr. 45.90

 Read more

 Informationen zum Autor H. Bruce Franklin is the John Cotton Dana Professor of English and American Studies at Rutgers University-Newark.
 He has authored or edited eighteen books, including War Stars: The Superweapon and the American Imagination, M.I.A. or Mythmaking in America, Prison Writing in Twentieth-Century America, and Vietnam and Other American Fantasies.
 Franklin has lectured widely and his hundreds of articles and reviews have appeared in publications including The Atlantic Monthly, The New York Times, Science, The Nation, and Discover.
-Klappentext In this brilliant portrait of the oceans' unlikely hero, H. Bruce Franklin shows how menhaden have shaped America's natural--and national--history, and why a single company now threatens their crucial ecological mission.
-The same pudgy little fish that once saved the Pilgrims from starvation and helped power the industrial revolution are today being ground up by the billions and turned into everything from linoleum to lipstick.
-The massive harvest isn't just devastating one fish, but the Atlantic and Gulf coasts.
-In Franklin's vibrant prose, the menhaden's decline becomes an adventure story, an exciting exploration of American history, and an inspiring call to action.
+Klappentext In this brilliant portrait of the oceans' unlikely hero, H. Bruce Franklin shows how menhaden have shaped America's national-and natural-history, and why reckless overfishing now threatens their place in both.
+Since Native Americans began using menhaden as fertilizer, this amazing fish has greased the wheels of U.S. agriculture and industry.
+By the mid-1870s, menhaden had replaced whales as a principal source of industrial lubricant, with hundreds of ships and dozens of factories along the eastern seaboard working feverishly to produce fish oil.
+Since the Civil War, menhaden have provided the largest catch of any American fishery.
+Today, one company-Omega Protein-has a monopoly on the menhaden "reduction industry."
+Every year it sweeps billions of fish from the sea, grinds them up, and turns them into animal feed, fertilizer, and oil used in everything from linoleum to health-food supplements.
+The massive harvest wouldn't be such a problem if menhaden were only good for making lipstick and soap.
+But they are crucial to the diet of bigger fish and they filter the waters of the Atlantic and Gulf coasts, playing an essential dual role in marine ecology perhaps unmatched anywhere on the planet.
+As their numbers have plummeted, fish and birds dependent on them have been decimated and toxic algae have begun to choke our bays and seas.
+In Franklin's vibrant prose, the decline of a once ubiquitous fish becomes an adventure story, an exploration of the U.S. political economy, a groundbreaking history of America's emerging ecological consciousness, and an inspiring vision of a growing alliance between environmentalists and recreational anglers.
 Zusammenfassung Shows how menhaden have shaped America's natural - and national - history! and why a single company now threatens their crucial ecological mission.
 This work looks at the menhaden's decline.
-It also presents an exploration of American history! and gives a call to action.
+It also presents an exploration of American history! and gives a call to action. ...

 Customer reviews